Nmuta/tt_local_backup/Notes/steelhead/steelhead-apis.md

 // Ignore this one.
 We will want to integrate V2 endpoints only in Steelhead.
 Task AdminSendItemGift(ulong recipientXuid, int itemType, int itemValue) {}

+/// Tested with only credits; GiftReceiveMoneyNotification Sent; XUID: 1234; Credit: 10;
 Task AdminSendItemGiftV2(ulong recipientXuid, string itemType, int itemValue) {}

 // Ignore this one.
 We will want to integrate V2 endpoints only in Steelhead.
 Task AdminSendItemGroupGift(int groupId, int itemType, int itemValue) {}

+/// Tested with only credits; GiftReceiveMoneyNotification Sent; GroupId: 23; Credit: 10;
 Task AdminSendItemGroupGiftV2(int groupId, string itemType, int itemValue) {}

 // Ignore this one.
 We will want to integrate V2 endpoints only in Steelhead.
 Task<AdminGetSupportedGiftTypesOutput> AdminGetSupportedGiftTypes(int maxResults) {}

+// Unused
 Task<AdminGetSupportedGiftTypesV2Output> AdminGetSupportedGiftTypesV2(int maxResults) {}
 ```